BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-directors.html %}

 Movies produced by the top 50 influential directors have a higher average success indicator, compare to other movies.
+The success indicator increases i average by '0.54' for movies directed by famous directors.
 Whether links to cinematographic quality or to pure commercial and trend effects, the director of a movie seems to influence its success, and might be added to the list of significant confounders.

 #### Movie budget